 • Manually, by adding more funds to the position, or

-• Automatically, by enabling auto-mode, provided their wallet maintains sufficient balance. (in future)
+• Automatically, by enabling auto-mode, provided their wallet maintains sufficient balance. (in the future)

 LTV (Loan-to-Value) & Liquidation Logic